elBukkit/MagicPlugin/Magic/MIGRATION.md

  - Setting `url_icons_enabled: true` will now force all spell icons to use url skulls, even if it has no url.
 A default icon will be used.
 This replaces the old behavior of falling back to an item icon.
    This behavior can be changed by `/meditor icon default` and setting `url: ""`.

+ - The way magic modifiers are saved was changed, any long-running or permanent (via `/mage modifier add`) modifiers will need to be re-applied.
+I apologize for any inconvenience this causes, let me know if it's a big problem for you.

 # 9.4